ashishume/Axpo-Auction/readme.md

 # Axpo Auction app

-This is a full stack project with a Node.js and Express backend and a Vite and React frontend.
+This is a full stack project with a Node.js and Express backend and a NextJs frontend.

 ## Project Structure